SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/efiling/efiling_through_docassemble.md

 ## Interview Logic and Question Screens

 Now that all of the information is defined, we just need to specify the interview order logic.
-Notably, you can use the variable `can_check_efile` to ask the user if they want to efile their documents, or if they'd rather print them out themselves.
+Notably, you can use the variable `can_check_efile` to ask the user if they want to e-file their documents, or if they'd rather print them out themselves.
 You can then define the variables `ready_to_efile` and `efile` to trigger actual document to e-file.

 ```yaml
 mandatory: True